Mueller team interviewed Facebook staff in Russia probe - Wired

-(Reuters) - Special Counsel Robert Mueller and his office have interviewed at least one member of a Facebook (FB.O) team that was associated with Donald Trump’s 2016 presidential campaign, Wired magazine reported on its website on Friday.
+Jan 26 (Reuters) - Special Counsel Robert Mueller and his office have interviewed at least one member of a Facebook team that was associated with Donald Trump’s 2016 presidential campaign, Wired magazine reported on its website on Friday.

 The interview was part of Mueller's probe into allegations of Russian meddling in the 2016 U.S. election and whether there was any collusion between Trump associates and Moscow, Wired said, citing an anonymous source. (bit.ly/2BwR7EL)